AUSTRALIA

 Predominantly working in black and white, his imagery is defined by tonal control, structure, and restraint.
 His practice moves beyond representation, translating what is seen into something more interpretive—where line, movement, and contrast create a tension between reality and imagination.

-A Master of Photography graduate from Falmouth University (UK), Guy brings extensive experience across commercial, scientific, and forensic photography, alongside a long-standing commitment to education, having lectured and mentored photographers for over three decades.
+A Masters of Photography graduate from Falmouth University (UK), Guy brings extensive experience across commercial, scientific, and forensic photography, alongside a long-standing commitment to education, having lectured and mentored photographers for over three decades.

 Exhibited nationally and internationally, including in London, Tokyo, and New York at Sotheby’s, his work reflects a lifetime dedicated to the act of seeing—where the image is not captured, but carefully resolved into its most essential form.